 Shining a Light on Mental HealthOct 08, 2021

 As we all know, the hospitality industry is not for the faint hearted.
 Long, unsociable hours, coupled with a fast-paced environment, are all expected for those working in the industry.
 While many thrive under such pressure, it is these very factors that can have a detrimental impact on mental health and well-being.
-When delivering the HIT Scotland Tourism and Hospitality Talent Development programme to over two thousand delegates earlier this year, we saw first-hand the natural inclination for those within the industry to keep issues related to mental health to themselves.
+When delivering the HIT Scotland Tourism and Hospitality Talent Development programme to over three thousand five hundred delegates, we saw first-hand the natural inclination for those within the industry to keep issues related to mental health to themselves and the challenges they have faced returning to the workplace.

-However, the pandemic, which caused entire workforces to be placed on furlough for a significant period, has inadvertently cast a spotlight on this issue.
-Employees have had time to reflect on their experience of working within the industry and in some cases, as businesses have started to reopen, have reconsidered their career options.
+The pandemic, which caused entire workforces to be placed on furlough for a significant period, inadvertently cast a spotlight on this issue.
+Employees had time to reflect on their experience of working within the industry and as businesses have now reopened, in some cases, it has challenged mental wellbeing in different ways again and has led to reconsiding their career options.

 The landscape within the industry has changed irrevocably.